 This section usually includes:

-- Who you are • What you do • What you have to offer • What market you want to target
+- What market you want to target

-Marketing and sales strategy of a business plan are also essential element of a healthy business plan including a section that describes specific activities that you will use to promote and sell your products or services.
-A strong sales and marketing section demonstrates that you have a clear idea of how you will get your product or service into the market.
+Marketing and sales strategy of a business plan are also an essential element of a healthy business plan including a section that describes specific activities that you will use to promote and sell your products or services.
+A strong sales and marketing section demonstrates that you have a clear idea of how you will get your product or service in the market.